-The board of directors believes that the Company must offer a competitive equity incentive program if it is to continue to successfully attract and retain the best possible candidates for positions of responsibility within the Company.
-The board of directors expects that the 2005 Plan will continue to be an important factor in attracting, retaining and rewarding the high-caliber employees, consultants and directors essential to our success and in motivating these individuals to strive to enhance our growth and profitability.
+The Board of Directors believes that the Company must offer a competitive equity incentive program if it is to continue to successfully attract and retain the best possible candidates for positions of responsibility within the Company.
+The Board of Directors believes that the 2005 Plan is an important factor in attracting, retaining and rewarding the high caliber employees, consultants and directors essential to our success and in motivating these individuals to strive to enhance our growth and profitability.
+In addition a significant number of the Company's outstanding stock options as of March 20, 2012 have exercise prices in excess of the Cohu stock price on that date and may not provide their intended incentive.
+The amendments to the 2005 Plan are intended to ensure that the Company will continue to have available a reasonable number of shares available to meet these goals.